DataAction/AdoNetCore.AseClient/README.md

     * `Code Access Security` - CAS is [no longer recommended by Microsoft](https://docs.microsoft.com/en-us/dotnet/framework/misc/code-access-security) and [will not be supported in .NET Core](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/porting.md#code-access-security-cas).
 For binary compatibility the following stubs have been added in .NET Core 2.0+ but they do nothing:
         * AseClientPermission
         * AseClientPermissionAttribute
-    * `ASE Functions` - The SAP AseClient provides an `AseFunctions` type filled with utility functions that aren't implemented.
+    * `ASE Functions` - The SAP `Sybase.Data.AseClient` provides an `AseFunctions` type filled with utility functions that aren't implemented.
 This type will not be supported as it doesn't do anything.
 Consumers should remove references to this type.
 * The following types are not yet supported:
     * [AseClientFactory](http://infocenter.sybase.com/help/topic/com.sybase.infocenter.dc20066.1570100/doc/html/san1364409534226.html) - waiting on .NET Core 2.1 for this type to be supported.

-* Performance equivalent to or better than that of `Sybase.AdoNet4.AseClient` provided by SAP.
-This should be possible as we are eliminating the COM and OLE DB layers from this driver and .NET Core is fast.
+* Performance equivalent to or better than that of `Sybase.Data.AseClient` provided by SAP.
+This is possible as we are eliminating the COM and OLE DB layers from this driver and .NET Core is fast.
 * Target all versions of .NET Core (1.0, 1.1, 2.0, and 2.1 when it is released)
-* Should work with [Dapper](https://github.com/StackExchange/Dapper) at least as well as the .NET 4 client
+* Should work with [Dapper](https://github.com/StackExchange/Dapper) at least as well as the `Sybase.Data.AseClient`

 ## Performance benchmarks

 ### Test methodology
-To help adopt the AdoNetCore.AseClient, we have benchmarked it against the Sybase.Data.AseClient.
+To help adopt the `AdoNetCore.AseClient`, we have benchmarked it against the `Sybase.Data.AseClient`.
 See the wiki for how to [run the benchmarks yourself](https://github.com/DataAction/AdoNetCore.AseClient/wiki/Running-the-benchmarks).

-We have benchmarked the .NET Core AseClient against the SAP AseClient in the following ways:
+We have benchmarked the `AdoNetCore.AseClient` against the `Sybase.Data.AseClient` in the following ways:

 #### Single read, without pooling
 Open a connection (unpooled) and invoke AseCommand.ExecuteReader(...) once and read back one row of data.